ycm-core/YouCompleteMe/README.md

     `-DUSE_SYSTEM_BOOST=ON` to cmake.
 This may be necessary on some systems where the bundled version of boost doesn't compile out of the box.

-    NOTE: We **STRONGLY recommended AGAINST use** of the system boost instead of the bundled version of boost.
+    NOTE: We **STRONGLY recommend AGAINST use** of the system boost instead of the bundled version of boost.
 Random things may break.
 Save yourself the hassle and use the bundled version of boost.